youchan/slides_old/RubyKaigi2016/slide.md

 ## Menilite

-* Share the code for models the client-side and the server-side.
+* Shares the code for models on the client side and the server side.
 * Object marshalling
 * Integration with ActiveRecord